2010 Gaza flotilla raid: Raid

 Five days after the raid, IDF released an audio recording purporting to be of a radio exchange between the Israeli Navy and the flotilla.
 After Israeli warnings that the ships were approaching a blockade, voices responded "Go back to Auschwitz!" and "Don't forget 9/11".
 Denis Healey, the captain of Challenger I, and activist Huwaida Arraf who was on the bridge of the ship, disputed the authenticity of the recording.
 Israel conceded that it was impossible to trace who made the comments, or from which ship because they were made on an open channel.
-An Israeli journalist who was on board an IDF ship confirmed the IDF accounts.
+An Israeli journalist who was on board an IDF ship corborated the IDF account.

-Hours before the raid, the head of the İHH, Fehmi Bülent Yıldırım, declared, "We're going to defeat the Israeli commandos–we're declaring it now.
+Hours before the raid, the head of the İHH, Fehmi Bülent Yıldırım, declared, "We're going to defeat the Israeli commandos – we're declaring it now.
 If you bring your soldiers here, we will throw you off the ship and you'll be humiliated in front of the whole world."
 Later, according to the crew, a group of about 40 İHH activists took over the ship.

 The Intelligence and Terrorism Information Center (ITIC), an Israeli non-governmental organization that, according to Haaretz, is "widely seen as an unofficial branch of Israel's intelligence community", said that, based on laptop files and passenger testimony, Turkish Prime Minister Recep Tayyip Erdogan had prior knowledge that the activists on the flotilla would use violence.
 In addition, the ITIC said a group of 40 "militant" activists boarded before the rest of the passengers, were not searched as they boarded, and that İHH President Fehmi Bülent Yıldırım had briefed this group with a mission of keeping Israelis from taking control of the ship.

 The IDF identified a group of some 50 men who were responsible for attacking IDF soldiers.
 The members of this group were not carrying identity cards or passports, but each carried an envelope with some $10,000 in cash.
 The Israeli defense establishment suspected that the funding may have come from elements in the Turkish government.
 One member of the group, who was identified as its ringleader, travelled to Bursa to recruit members.
 The members were stationed in groups throughout the ship, mostly on the upper deck, and communicated with each other via walkie-talkies.
 The members were well-trained and equipped with gas masks and bulletproof vests.

-The Mavi Maramara activists were divided into two groups, "peace activists" and a "hardcore group".
+The Mavi Marmara activists were divided into two groups, "peace activists" and a "hardcore group".
 Video footage shows the "hardcore group" activists prepared before the raid, praying together while wearing uniforms, taking their gas masks and makeshift weapons, and getting into position.
 Activists dressed in protective clothing from construction materials.